dysphasia/multilist/README.md

 ### Usage

-Include droplist.js & droplist.css onto your webpage. jQuery & jQuery templates are also required.
+Include filter.multilist.js & filter.multilist.css onto your webpage. jQuery & jQuery templates are also required.

 init the plugin by calling 'multilist' on a jquery object